Fukushima Racecourse

-Fukushima Racecourse (福島競馬場, Fukushima keibajō) is a horse racing course located in Fukushima, Fukushima.
+Fukushima Racecourse (福島競馬場, Fukushima keibajō) is a horse racing course located in Fukushima, Fukushima, Japan.
 It was built in 1918.

 Courses

 Fukushima Racecourse has both a turf and a dirt course.
+It is the smallest racecourse that holds Japan Racing Association races.

 The turf course measures 1600m.
 Races can be run on the "A Course" rail setting (on the hedge), the "B Course" setting (rail out 2 meters), or the "C Course" setting (rail out 4 meters).

 The dirt course measures 1444.6 meters.